 Remove fish from oven and let rest for 5 minutes before serving.

-Storing and Reheating Pistachio Crusted Grouper or Other Fish
+Substitutions and Variations for Pistachio Crusted Fish

 A single serving of Pistachio Crusted Fish, sitting on a light green plate that's on a cutting board.